PBoekhout/introduction-to-sql-and-databases/README.md

 ## About the Author

-my name is Palmer and I am enthusiastic about data management and aims to make learning about databases accessible to everyone.
+My name is Palmer and I am enthusiastic about data management and aims to make learning about databases accessible to everyone.
+I hope to gain a job in the field one day as I love SQL.

 ---